apache/yunikorn-site/docs/design/scheduler_plugin.md

 If an `applicationId` is present, then we determine if there is a pending pod allocation (meaning the YuniKorn core has already decided to allocate the pod).
 If so, we return `Success`, otherwise `Unschedulable`.
-Additionally, if an in-progress allocation is detected (indicating that we have previously attempted to schedule this pod), we trigger a `TaskFailed` event for the YuniKorn core so that the pod will be sent back for scheduling later.
+Additionally, if an in-progress allocation is detected (indicating that we have previously attempted to schedule this pod), we trigger a `RejectTask` event for the YuniKorn core so that the pod will be sent back for scheduling later.

 ### Filter